Get in touch with an expert at 800-880-4479

 • Quick to dry: Ready to use again in little time.

-That combination makes them a practical, budget-friendly, and eco-conscious choice.
+That combination makes them a practical, budget-friendly, and eco-conscious choice, especially for families asking are reusable or disposable bed pads better for long-term incontinence care.
 Learn more about sustainable home care solutions in our blog.

 {Tip}